* ADP jobs report a tick below expectations, Dec. revised lower

 By Chuck Mikolajczak

-In a volatile trading session, the benchmark Standard & Poor’s 500 Index hit a session low of 1,737.92, marking its lowest level since Oct.
-18, before rebounding to briefly climb into positive territory with a session high of 1,755.79.
+In a volatile trading session, the benchmark S&P index hit a session low of 1,737.92, marking its lowest level since Oct.
+18, before rebounding to briefly climb into positive territory.

 U.S. data is being closely watched after a weak reading in the factory sector on Monday sent Wall Street into a tailspin and triggered a global equity selloff.
 Wednesday’s data left investors with little clarity about the economic impact from the harsh weather this winter.

-Growth picked up in the U.S. services sector in January, with steady strength in private-sector hiring, suggesting the winter weather that socked the country over the last several weeks had a limited effect on the economy.
+Growth picked up in the dominant U.S. services sector in January, with steady strength in private-sector hiring.
+The data suggested that the U.S. economy was digging through the winter weather that socked the country over the last several weeks.

 “Clearly, we are getting that support off that 1,740 area, which has held so far this week, at least,” said Ryan Detrick, senior technical strategist at Schaeffer’s Investment Research in Cincinnati.